AI push: Tax break for global cloud firms using Indian data centres

 The mega conference scheduled from February 16–20, 2026, at Bharat Mandapam, New Delhi, will mark the biggest congregation on AI in the world till date, bringing together 15 global leaders and Heads of State/Government, over 40 Ministers, 100s of leading CEOs and CXOs, and eminent academics from all over the world.

-IT Minister Ashwini Vaishnaw, earlier this week, noted that investments worth nearly USD 70 billion are already flowing into the AI infrastructure layer, with the potential to double by the conclusion of the Summit.
+IT Minister Ashwini Vaishnaw, earlier this week, noted that investments worth nearly $70 billion are already flowing into the AI infrastructure layer, with the potential to double by the conclusion of the Summit.

 Last year, big tech companies Microsoft and Google grabbed headlines as they collectively pledged billions of dollars in fresh capital to build out gigawatt-scale data centres and sovereign AI infrastructure in India.